 Ron now lives in a kind of fear that many people cannot imagine.
 He cannot tell if food has gone bad, if food is burning in the oven, if his children are playing with matches, if there is a gas leak, or if something is on fire.
 These are just a few of the issues Ron will face for the rest of his life.

 Unfortunately, the at-fault driver’s insurance company initially only offered $150,000.
-When he realized this amount would not have even covered the total of his medical bills resulting from the accident, Ron called the personal injury attorneys at Davis Law Group.
+When he realized this amount would not have even covered the total of his medical bills resulting from the accident, Ron called the team experienced attorneys at Davis Law Group.
 After months of negotiations with the insurance company, we were able to secure a $645,000 settlement for Ron.